Harnessing the gifts of anger through shadow work

 Re-writing unhelpful experiences with anger in a shadow work session

-Many of us have experienced or seen anger being expressed for negative or destructive ends, or experienced anger as an impotent emotion which doesn’t serve in any way.
-We may have experienced or been on the receiving end of blind rage and made a clear decision never to do or to be anything like that person we saw so out of control.
-We may fear that having experienced that sort of rage that it also lives inside us and fear what that might look like or what might happen if it got out.
-So, it is important to understand the rationale for beginning to connect with and expressing anger; why it is important.
+We may have witnessed anger expressed destructively, or experienced it as an impotent force that achieved nothing.
+We may have been on the receiving end of blind rage and made a clear decision never to become anything like the person we saw so out of control.
+We may fear that such rage also lives within us and feel frightened of what might happen if it were released.
+For this reason, it is important to understand why reconnecting with anger matters.

-Choosing to find a space where you can reclaim this essential energy in a safe environment, with no real world consequences can allow you to reclaim your inherent strength and power through physical embodiment and to explore and experience the legitimacy of this emotion and the energy behind it.
+Choosing a space in which to reclaim this essential energy in a safe environment — without real-world consequences — can allow us to reconnect with our inherent strength and power through physical embodiment.
+It offers the opportunity to explore the legitimacy of this emotion and the energy behind it.

-Through this process you can have experience of expressing anger without anyone coming to harm, and this presents an opportunity to re-write childhood scripts that anger always equals danger.
-You will then more likely to take the risk of connecting with and feeling your anger and harnessing that energy to stand your ground and express yourself authentically in the outside world should you choose to when it’s needed.
+Through this process, we can experience expressing anger without anyone coming to harm.
+This provides the opportunity to re-write childhood scripts that equated anger with danger.
+We are then more likely to take the risk of feeling and expressing anger cleanly in the outside world when it is needed.

 Why work with anger as a component of your healing process

-• Anger work is an expression of the life force within us which can propel us into the world as powerful and autonomous adults.
-When other people infringe or break our boundaries by invading us physically, emotionally, or spiritually, the use of our own life force in an enhanced form - anger - can re-establish our power, and drive the energy of the other person out of our system.
+Anger work is an expression of the life force within us — a force that can propel us into the world as powerful and autonomous adults.
+When others infringe upon our boundaries — physically, emotionally, or spiritually — anger can help re-establish our sense of power and restore energetic balance.

-• We live out the dynamics we carry inside us: If we can change these dynamics we change what we live out in our life.
-By expressing anger towards certain voices or messages that live in our inner world we can experience having the energy and confidence to stand up to these messages.
-We then have a strong powerful part of us living in our inner world to protect us.
-We will live that out in our outer world by finding we are able to stand up to, or move away from, damaging influences.
+We live out the dynamics we carry inside us.
+If we change these inner dynamics, we change what we live out in our lives.
+By expressing anger toward certain internalised voices or messages within our inner world, we can experience the energy and confidence required to stand up to them.
+A strong, protective part of us becomes established internally — and this is then reflected externally in our ability to stand up to, or move away from, damaging influences.

-• Anger work can heal trauma through releasing energetic and emotional blocks.
-Contemporary research and understanding (Peter Levine et al. Stephen Porges et al. Bessel van der Kolk et al) shows that the physiological impact of trauma on the body and nervous system can be released and the nervous system re-regulated through meaningful, deliberate and conscious reparative emotional processing.
+Anger work can support trauma healing by releasing energetic and emotional blocks.
+Contemporary research (Peter Levine, Stephen Porges, Bessel van der Kolk and others) demonstrates that the physiological impact of trauma on the nervous system can be transformed through deliberate, meaningful emotional processing that allows the system to re-regulate.

 “We don’t just do anger work because we need to express and release our justified rage.
 To be sure, healthy anger release helps to restore the integrity of our being.
 Anger is a sacred emotion, if it is honoured authentically, without destruction.